-The Finance Plan also contains five appendices, which provide backup information used to develop the Finance Plan.
+The Finance Plan also contains six appendices, which provide backup information used to develop the Finance Plan.
 The following appendices are provided:

 - Appendix A: Provides the detailed Project land uses as well as miscellaneous assumptions used in the Finance Plan analysis. - Appendix B: Detailed Infrastructure Cost Estimates.
 This appendix contains detailed cost estimates for the backbone infrastructure and public facilities included in this Finance Plan, provided by Baker Williams Engineering Group and the City. - Appendix C: Existing Fee Revenue Estimates.
 This appendix provides estimated revenues generated by the various existing and proposed fee programs pertinent to the financing strategy. - Appendix D: Detailed Estimated Infrastructure Cost Burden Comparison contains the assumptions and estimated development impact fees, plan area fees, and estimated bond debt of special taxes and assessments for the Railyards and comparable projects in the Sacramento Region (Region). - Appendix E: Bonding Capacity Estimates.
-This appendix provides an estimate of the Mello-Roos CFD bonding capacity of the Railyards Project.
+This appendix provides an estimate of the Mello-Roos CFD bonding capacity of the Railyards Project. - Appendix F: Preliminary Opinion of Cost.
+This appendix contains preliminary construction cost estimates for improvements prepared by Baker Williams Engineering Group. - Appendix G: This appendix sets forth the procedure for adjusting the public facilities fee and revising the inventory of remaining infrastructure to be financed by that fee.